GaetanKarst/Tasukete/readme.md

 ## Helpful links

-* Thank Stripe for letting us test their API during this project! <https://stripe.com/en-jp>
+* Thanks to Stripe for letting us test their API during this project! <https://stripe.com/en-jp>